 Somalis had started arriving in England in the mid-nineteenth century, most employed as stokers on steamships but others stowing away inside cargo ships.
 These pioneers had established communities in Hull, Cardiff, South Shields, Liverpool and London’s East End.
 It was in Hull that my father met Mahmoud Mattan, another northern Somali eking out a living in the flattened post-war economy.
 Mahmoud had married a Welsh girl and had three sons, putting down roots unlike the other Somalis who intended to return home with suitcases full of cash.
 The soil was hard though, hostile and acidic, and instead of finding opportunity, Mahmoud was forced to live apart from his family and eventually accused of the murder of a jeweller.
 He was executed in Cardiff in 1952.
 It took his widow, Laura, another fifty years to prove his innocence and have his remains removed from the prison cemetery.
 This story of love and hate got under my skin and I pursued it in libraries, in museums in Cardiff, in day centres for old sailors in Butetown where men who had once drifted from one corner of the world to another seemed welded into plastic armchairs, their legs either wasted or tight and swollen with fluid, their eyes leaky and rimmed with sea-blue rings.
 Mahmoud’s story was a mere footnote in their long, adventurous lives; his distinguishing features, manners, idiosyncrasies scrubbed from their memories.
 ‘What is there to say?’ my father exclaimed.
 ‘He wore a trilby hat and moustache, worked for a time in a slate foundry, enjoyed a flutter on the horses.
 He was an ordinary man.’
 An ordinary man with an extraordinary fate.

 Investigating Mahmoud’s life sparked something in me, a sense that my story was just a page within an old epic.
-Here – a sepia photograph from 1904 of Somalis in white robes living in a ersatz traditional village in a park in Bradford in one of the travelling ‘human zoos’ popular a hundred years ago, These ghostly, restless men left traces so slight that every generation that followed them felt as if they were the first. the same individuals appear in a newspaper article a while later, having thrown off their robes and taken their employers to court for breach of contract.
+Here – a sepia photograph from 1904 of Somalis in white robes living in a ersatz traditional village in a park in Bradford in one of the travelling ‘human zoos’ popular a hundred years ago, the same individuals appear in a newspaper article a while later, having thrown off their robes and taken their employers to court for breach of contract.
 There – Somali Dockers fighting alongside Irish, Jewish and British anti-fascists in the Battle of Cable Street against Oswald Mosley’s Blackshirts, one Somali boy exultantly telling journalists after the scuffle, ‘we got them good, didn’t we?’
 The strangest document I found was the autobiography of a sailor, Ibrahim Isma’il, written in 1928, he dictated his story to his Belgian host in an anarchist’s commune in the Cotswolds and vividly describes the 1919 ‘race riots’ in Cardiff that left most of his countrymen in prison or on remand.
 He also discusses less dramatic events such as the winter’s night when the sky was as ‘black as ink’ and ‘a cold wind was raging’ when he missed the bus from Stroud and was forced to trudge many miles home in the rain meditating on his state as ‘an outcast, an African . . . who could not ask for shelter.’
 Shortly after the autobiography was written Isma’il left Britain and disappeared, never to be heard from again by his anarchist friends.
 These ghostly, restless men left traces so slight that every generation that followed them felt as if they were the first.

 In the Sixties, students and civil servants from the newly created Republic of Somalia joined the sailors, their paths rarely crossing apart from at the Somali embassy in London’s Portland Square, where after renouncing his British citizenship my father collected his new passport and planned a permanent return to his birthplace.
 New arrivals such as my maternal uncles, educated men who lived affluent lives back home, enjoyed much better conditions than their predecessors, renting flats in West London and working comfortable office jobs.
 They wore a uniform of sharp suits and thick-rimmed glasses, and met with other African intellectuals in cafes to argue over how the post-colonial world could be remade for the better.
 My own time in England linked those earlier migrations to the exodus that followed the disintegration of the Somali state.
 My father retired from the merchant navy and set up a support group for the refugees pouring first into London and then Leicester, Birmingham and Sheffield.
 The numbers arriving became so great that Somalis stopped hurriedly exchanging details whenever their paths crossed – we had once befriended a Somali Olympic athlete after my father spotted his typically Somali face in a crowded, central London street- and the once inclusive community fragmented into clan divisions.
 Neither the past, the present or the future seemed easy to talk about, it was at this moment when it became apparent that there would be no return to our former home – that I must have become unmoored, drifting spiritually from one place to another and then back again.

-But similarly my roots in Somalia are not something I can forgot.
+But similarly my roots in Somalia are not something I can forget.